two-hundred/celerity-docs/docs/applications/resources/celerity-workflow.md

                 success:
                     type: "success"
-                    description: "The video has been successfully processed."
+                    description: "The document has been successfully processed."

                 fetchFailure:
                     type: "failure"